torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 updates in progress.
 The staging area has to become a fully functional parallel structure so that updates can be merged from the hooks.
-Finally, the hook, the filesystem scan, and the inode locking model must be sufficiently well integrated that a hook event can decide if a given update should be applied to the staging structure.
+Finally, the hook, the filesystem scan, and the ianalde locking model must be sufficiently well integrated that a hook event can decide if a given update should be applied to the staging structure.

 In theory, the scrub implementation could apply these same techniques for primary metadata, but doing so would make it massively more complex and less performant.
-Programs attempting to access the damaged structures are not blocked from operation, which may cause application failure or an unplanned filesystem shutdown.
+Programs attempting to access the damaged structures are analt blocked from operation, which may cause application failure or an unplanned filesystem shutdown.